BIOL203/BIOL203/README.md

 * Add file and name it pagename.md
 * Add a [yaml](https://jekyllrb.com/docs/front-matter/) header to the file
 * in \_config.yml, add page to header_pages option to add page link in header
+* If not added in \_config.yml, page can be accessed at https://biol203.github.io/BIOL203/pagename.html

 ### Adding TOCs:
 * At top of the documnet, add